PHILATELIC SOCIETY CIRCULATING PACKET RULES - STAMPS

 contains badly mounted stamps or is otherwise unsuitable for circulation.

 The stamps in any booklet shall consist of ONLY Great Britain or

 so that the booklet may be included in the appropriate packet.

-- When sending booklets by post to the Society, a member wishing their
+2) When sending booklets by post to the Society, a member wishing for

 Society's records, the Packet Secretary must be notified in writing.